 - The number one thing we throw away is food.

 - One quarter of kids in Washoe County might not get either breakfast, lunch or dinner every day.

 - An aluminum can only takes six weeks to go from your recycling bin to a store shelf again.

-- Natural processes like decomposition and biodegradation need water.
+- Natural processes like decomposition need water.
 In our desert climate, what’s dumped, stays dumped.